-Jun (1995, 2004) argues that the asymmetry between nasals and oral stops comes from the perceptibility of the place contrasts in nasals and oral stops.
-He argues that the place contrasts in nasals are less perceptible than those in oral stops, and that speakers are thus more willing to neutralize a place contrast in nasals than in oral stops.
-In other words, nasal place assimilation is "perceptually more tolerable" than oral consonant place assimilation, because the former involves less of a perceptual change.
+more tolerable" than oral consonant place assimilation, because the former involves less of a perceptual change.

 This claim has been echoed by several researchers.
 Boersma (1998) suggests that "[m]easurements of the spectra...agree with confusion experiments (for Dutch: Pols 1983), and with everyday experience, on the fact that [m] and [n] are acoustically very similar, and [p] and [t] are farther apart.
 Thus, place information is less distinctive for nasals than it is for plosives (p.
-206)" (see also Boersma 2008).
+206)" (see also Boersma 2008 for a similar view).
 Ohala & Ohala (1993) likewise maintain that "[nasal consonants'] place cues are less salient than those for comparable obstruents" (pp. 241-242).
 Beddor & Evans-Romaine (1995) suggest that "[a]n acoustic-perceptual account of nasal place assimilation might argue that place distinctions are perceptually less salient for nasal consonants than for oral stops" (p.147) and conclude that "place of articulation in syllable-final nasals is not perceptually robust" (p.
 164).
-See also Martin & Peperkamp (2011) for general discussion of this view; for studies on acoustic and perceptual characteristics of nasal place contrasts, see Beddor &

-Evans-Romaine (1995), Fujimura (1962), Kurowski & Blumstein (1984), Kurowski & Blumstein (1993), Malécot (1956), Narayan (2008), Repp (1986), and references cited therein.
+See also Martin & Peperkamp (2011) for general discussion of this view; for studies on general acoustic and perceptual characteristics of nasal place contrasts, see Beddor & Evans-Romaine (1995), Fujimura (1962), Kurowski & Blumstein (1984), Kurowski & Blumstein (1993), Malécot (1956), Narayan (2008), Repp (1986), and references cited therein.

-1.2 Disagreements in previous studies
+1.2 Previous studies

 A question then is whether nasal place contrasts are indeed less perceptible than oral place contrasts.
-However, the evidence for the lower perceptibility of the place contrasts in nasal consonants in previous phonetic and psycholinguistic studies is mixed.
+However, the previous phonetic and psycholinguistic studies do not provide unambiguous evidence for the lower perceptibility of the place contrasts in nasal consonants.

-A similarity judgement task by Mohr & Wang (1968) showed that English speakers judge nasal minimal pairs as more similar to each other than oral consonant minimal pairs.
+A similarity judgment task by Mohr & Wang (1968) showed that English speakers judge nasal minimal pairs as more similar to each other than oral consonant minimal pairs.
 However, in their stimuli, nasal pairs were placed in coda, whereas oral consonant pairs were placed in onset.
-Since we know independently that place contrasts are generally more perceptible in prevocalic position than in postvocalic position (Benkí, 2003; Fujimura et al., 1978; Jun, 1995, 2004; Ohala, 1990; Steriade, 2001), this result should be taken with caution.
+Since we know independently that place contrasts are generally more perceptible in prevocalic position than in postvocalic position (Benkí, 2003; Fujimura et al., 1978; Jun, 1995, 2004; Ohala, 1990a; Steriade, 2001), this result should be taken with caution.
 Kawahara (2009) presented English listeners with two pairs of pseudo-words (i.e. [ma]-[na] vs. [pa]-[ta]), and asked them in a forced-choice format which pair involved more similar sounds.
 The result shows that the nasal minimal pair was judged to be more similar than oral consonant minimal pairs.
-However, this study is based on orthography, and the perceptibility of the place contrasts was tested in onset position, while consonants that undergo assimilation are usually placed in coda position (Beckman, 1998; Jun, 1995, 2004; McCarthy, 2011; Ohala, 1990).
+However, this study is based on orthography, although the participants were encouraged to use auditory impression.
+Moreover, the perceptibility of the place contrasts was tested in onset position, while consonants that undergo assimilation are usually placed in coda position (Beckman, 1998; Jun, 1995, 2004; McCarthy, 2011; Ohala, 1990a).

 Pols (1983) showed that Dutch speakers perceive the place contrasts more accurately in oral stops than in nasal consonants under different noise conditions, while controlling for the position within words (including word-final position).
-Hura et al. (1992) performed an identification experiment of various word-final consonants-nasals, voiceless oral stops, and fricatives-in preconsonantal position.
+Hura et al. (1992) performed an identification experiment of various wordfinal consonants-nasals, voiceless oral stops, and fricatives-in pre-consonantal position.
 They found that nasals showed the highest confusion rate in terms of place, stops next, and fricatives least.
 Statistically speaking, the difference between nasals and obstruents was significant, but the difference between nasals and oral stops did not reach significance.